alexmcdermid/transaction-api/README.md

 # Transaction API (Spring Boot)

-A minimal Spring Boot 3 / Java 21 service for recording financial transactions across user accounts.
-Authentication is intentionally stubbed for now (use the `X-User-Id` header to simulate the caller).
+Simple trade-tracking backend (Spring Boot 3 / Java 21).
+It only cares about trades and realized P/L; there are no accounts or cash flows.
+Authentication is intentionally light for now (use the `X-User-Id` header to identify the caller).
 Flyway manages the PostgreSQL schema.

 ## Running locally